imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 * ​Aspect Ratio
 * ​Chained transformation

-ImageKit iOS SDK provides a function  to each transformation parameter e.g. `height` for `h` and `width` for `w` parameter.
+ImageKit iOS SDK provides a function for each transformation parameter, e.g., `height` for `h` and `width` for the `w` parameter.
 It makes your code more readable.
 See the [full list of supported transformations](https://github.com/imagekit-developer/imagekit-ios#list-of-supported-transformations) in iOS SDK on Github.

 The complete list of transformations supported and their usage in ImageKit can be found [here](https://docs.imagekit.io/imagekit-docs/image-transformations).
-If a transformation is supported in ImageKit, but if a name for it cannot be found in the SDK, then use the `addCustomTransformation` function and pass the transformation code from ImageKit docs as the first parameter and value as the second parameter.
+If a transformation is supported in ImageKit, but a name for it cannot be found in the SDK, then use the `addCustomTransformation` function and pass the transformation code from ImageKit docs as the first parameter and value as the second parameter.
 For example - `.addCustomTransformation("w", "400").`

 ### Basic image resizing <a href="basic-image-resizing" id="basic-image-resizing"></a>